 Protecting yourself from being scammed or assaulted when buying and selling on Craigslist Las Vegas.

-Earlier this week we spoke with Survival expert Robert Richardson from OFFGRID Survival, and he shared these tips with us.
+Earlier this week we spoke with a law enforcement expert from and he shared these tips with us.

 Always Research the Seller’s Information